When Should Parents Get Orthodontics for Children?

 Talk to Your Dentist

 If your child has a dental problem like an overbite or an under-bite, the first thing that you should do is consult your dentist.
 They will help you find an orthodontist for your treatment.
 An orthodontist specializes in teeth alignment and jaw alignment problems.
 Some dentists are also able to provide orthodontic services such as Invisalign or Candid.

 There is technically no set age of when you should take your child to see an orthodontist.
 But more often than not, it is when their permanent teeth start to grow.
 This is the time when you will typically notice any problems with your child’s teeth.

 The Orthodontic Process

 When your child visits the orthodontist, they will thoroughly examine your child’s mouth, teeth and jaw to determine if there are any alignment problems.
 Your orthodontist will also ask if your child has a history of bad oral habits, such as thumb sucking or biting down on toys.
 Finally, the orthodontist may decide that X-rays or molds of the teeth and the jaw are needed to diagnose your child’s jaw and teeth alignment properly.

 Should Parents Wait?

-Yes, the bottom line is that parents should wait for the proper diagnosis from a licensed orthodontist such as Dr. Smith before making any decisions.
+Yes, the bottom line is that parents should wait for the proper diagnosis from a licensed orthodontist such as Dr. Sutter before making any decisions.
 Orthodontics is an expensive and long-drawn process, and you want to be sure that getting them would be in the best interest of your child.

 If you want to see whether or not orthodontics would be right for your child, drop by the Smile Institute at the Oakway Center, in Eugene, Oregon.
 If you can’t make it, we would love to hear from you!